 In English, we will be using a variety of stimuli for writing including ‘Floodland’ by Marcus Sedgewick and ‘The Matchbox Diary’ by Paul Fleischman.
 The children will compose, redraft and edit their pieces with peers as well as independently.

 In Maths, the children will deepen their understanding of place value.
 We will be developing their understanding of reading, writing, ordering and comparing numbers to at least 1,000,000, interpreting negative numbers in context, counting forwards and backwards with positive and negative whole numbers including through zero and rounding any number up to 1,000,000 to the nearest 10, 100, 1,000, 10,000 and 100,000.
 The end of the term will focus on multiplication and division.
 All of the children have been given a log in to Mathletics where they can improve their skills and play Maths games.

 Take a look at our Curriculum Map : Here

 How you can help at home

 Regular reading is still highly important in Year 5 so please do continue to hear your child read as well as encourage them to read for pleasure independently.
-Year 5 pupils need to develop their inference and deduction skills so asking them questions about what they have read will really support them to do so.
+All children are expected to read regularly at home and record in their reading records.
+Year 5 pupils need to develop their inference and deduction skills so asking them questions about what they have read will really support them.

 Spelling is a very important part of the Year 5 English curriculum and therefore a new list of target words from the National Curriculum will be sent home every week to practise, in a red folder.